joshuaccl/faraday_future/README.md

 ## q6.py

+The simple GUI requires the appjar library.
+Enter the following in a terminal to install the necessary library:

+`sudo pip install appjar`

 To run the simple GUI which displays information on the California cities included in the ca.json file enter:

 `python q6.py`